 - This document sets out RADA's policy and procedure for handling allegations relating to a student's behaviour or conduct.
-It does not cover allegations which relate to academic matters

-- such as cheating. - 2.
-In this document "you" and "your" mean the student against whom allegations have been made; "we", "us" and "our" mean RADA. - 3.
+It does not cover allegations which relate to academic matters such as cheating in assessment. - 2.
+In accordance with the Respect at RADA Framework we aim to provide a safe, comfortable training environment for students and staff to work in.
+Also part of the Framework is the Student Code of Conduct which defines types of behaviour which are unacceptable.
+If any student breaches this Code, whether or not intentionally, their actions can be reported via the Student Non-Academic Misconduct policy and procedure described here.
+It covers both allegations made against you and how to make an allegation against other students yourself. - 3.
+In this document "you" and "your" mean the student against whom allegations have been made; "we", "us" and "our" mean RADA. - 4.
 In this document we refer to the Director of RADA and the Registrar.
-Both of these officers may delegate their responsibilities to another person; in the event that either is unable to do this, another suitable senior officer may be appointed by the Chair of RADA Council in relation to the Director of RADA and the Registrar..
+Both of these officers may delegate their responsibilities to another person; in the event that either is unable to do this, another suitable senior officer may be appointed by the Chair of RADA Council in relation to the Director of RADA and the Registrar. - 5.
+The Academy's jurisdiction under this process is not limited to its own premises, as it also covers misconduct occurring in any place to which a student has access or reason to be present by virtue of their status as a RADA student.
+This includes, but is not limited to, external RADA activities and engagements (eg performances but also non-performance related activity such as promotional events), work placements, and community/school experiences.